 The City's Snow Emergency Plan goes into effect whenever a Snow Emergency is declared for Prince George's County.
 Also, the Mayor may proclaim or end a Snow Emergency.

 Snow Emergencies are announced on most local radio and television stations.
-Laurel Cable Network, Channel 71 (SD) or 996 (HD) on Comcast and Channel 12 on FiOS, broadcasts snow related announcements and closings.
+Laurel Cable Network, Channel 71 (SD) or 996 (HD) on Comcast and Channel 12 on FiOS, broadcast snow-related announcements and closings.

-During a Snow Emergency, parking is prohibited on the even numbered side of designated City Snow Routes.
+"Odd is Ok!"
+During a Snow Emergency, parking is prohibited on the even-numbered side of designated City Snow Routes.
+Residents may continue to park on the odd-numbered side of the street.
 All other posted parking restrictions remain in effect.
 Parking is prohibited on both sides of the street along State and County Snow Routes.
 You should also receive a telephone message from the City advising you to remove vehicles if they are parked on a Snow Emergency Route.